Uni-Tübingen

 Preparatory courses

 Some study programs also offer preparatory courses in mathematics or, rarely, in some other field in order to get your skills up to par (“Vorkurse” or “Propädeutika”).
 These classes usually start a few weeks before the regular beginning of the semester.
-Please check ahead of time whether there are any preparatory courses for your study program, and whether they might even be mandatory for you.
+Please check ahead of time whether there are any preparatory courses offered for your study program.

 Language requirements

 In case you need to complete any other language requirements for your study program (e.g. Latin, Ancient Greek, or an additional modern language), please have a look at the relevant course program before the semester starts.
-Registration for Latin courses in the summer semester 2024 is open until 16 April, 12 pm (noon).
+Registration for Latin courses in the winter semester 2024/25 is open until Tuesday 15 October, 12 pm (noon).

 You can find further information on the website "Was mache ich, wenn ich noch Fremdsprachen lernen muss?" ("What do I do if I have to acquire additional foreign language skills?", in German).